mkhan45/swat/report/main.typ

 We have a compiler from a Sax variant to WASM, which takes advantage of linear types for a compact cell representation and inserted `free` calls.
-It uses a few optimizations to minimize allocations and the GC for unrestricted types.
-It also supports WASM's i32 type.
+It uses a few optimizations to minimize allocations, and supports WASM's i32 type.
+It shows a proof of concept for supporting closures and unrestricted types using WASM's GC.

 == Future Work